virtualritz/nsi-sys/README.md

 ### Clang/Bindgen
 The generator makes use of `bindgen`, which depends on *Clang*.
-Instructions for installing `bindgen`'s dependencies for popular OSes can be found in
+Instructions for installing `bindgen`’s dependencies for popular OSes can be found in
 [their documentation](https://rust-lang.github.io/rust-bindgen/requirements.html).